 There are several ways to raise the humidity in a bearded dragon tank.
-You can mist the tank on a regular base, put a water bowl inside the tank or use moist substrate.
+You can mist the tank on a regular basis, put a water bowl inside the tank or use a moist substrate.

 However, what is the best way to increase the humidity in a bearded dragon tank?

 I´d say that using a bigger water bowl is the best way to do this.

 Why?
 Because the water bowl is best to raise the humidity in a very controlled way.

 If you see that the humidity gets too high, simply remove the water bowl, reduce the water in the bowl or choose a smaller water bowl.
 With a water bowl, you can easily experiment what works best to get the right humidity levels.